fullers/burger/README.md

 # Eat Da Burger!
 This is a full-stack web application that uses Node.js, Express, Handlebars (HTML Temaplate), and MySQL.
 This application allows a user to enter and submit a name of burger they want to eat then place that burger in a list on the left side, then give the user the ability to devour the burger by pressing the **Devour it!** button.
 Once devour then burger will show in a list on the right side.

+You may go to [https://fullers-eatdaburger.herokuapp.com](https://fullers-eatdaburger.herokuapp.com) to view a demo of the application.

 ## Technologies used
 The following technologies, tools, and npm packages were used:
 * Node.js